 The British Command of Child Exploitation and Online Protection (CEOP), affirms that “there are thousands of hours of webcam recording of British girls published on child pornography websites”, an alarming fact that helps us be aware of where sexting ends.

 Do you know how to protect and educate your child about sexting?
-In this article I will show you the best ways to deal with sexting before it happens and after if it occurs.
+This article will show you the best ways to help deal with sexting before it happens and after if it occurs.

 Why do tweens and teens send sexts?

 - To feel cool.
 Many kids, upon receiving a sext, forward it to their friends thinking that they will be the envy of everyone.
 They are proud, and want to show off.
 And if others in the group are doing it, or it is part of a dare, they may share sexual material to not feel excluded from the group.

 - Impulsiveness.
 Many minors tend to act quickly without reflecting on what they are going to do and its consequences.
 For example, faced with a sentimental breakup, they may be carried away by the spirit of revenge and make an impulsive post.

 - Out of natural sexual curiosity.
 It is normal for adolescents to be curious about sex and nudity.

 - Because they live in a zero privacy culture.
 Kids today share their personal and private lives in an online culture of openness never seen before.
 Sharing intimate material may feel normal.